-When working with effects, there are a couple useful things to know that will let you maximize your results.
+When working with effects, there are a couple of useful things to know that will let you maximize your results.
 For example, you can rearrange the order of effects applied, temporarily disable specific effects, or even reset all the effects applied to a particular layer.

 If you apply two or more effects to a single layer, you can rearrange the order in which they are combined.
 For example, if you apply a Gaussian blur effect and a Kaleidoscope effect, putting the Gaussian effect on top will mean your original layer is tiled first, then the result is blurred.